couchdeveloper/TaskQueue/README.md

 ## Features
  - Employs the execution of asynchronous "non-blocking" tasks.
  - The maximum number of concurrently executing tasks can be set, even during  the execution of tasks.
- - Employs a "barrier" task which serves as a synchronization point which allows you to "join" all previous enqueued tasks.
+ - Employs a "barrier" task which serves as a synchronisation point which allows you to "join" all previous enqueued tasks.
  - Task and TaskQueue can be a used as a replacement for `NSOperation` and `NSOperationQueue`.